Looking for a dwelling

 The commission is usually paid by the lessor.
 You yourself have to pay the commission only in the case where you have concluded in advance a written commission agreement with the agent.
 If you have not concluded a written commission agreement, the agent is not entitled to demand commission from you.
 If he/she tries to do so, you can file a notice of a crime.
-Read more on the InfoFinland page Help in problem situations.
+Read more on the InfoFinland page Important authorities.

 The agent demands a payment for seeing the dwelling.
 Do I have to pay?

 You are entitled to see the dwelling in advance and the agent cannot demand payment for it.
 If you have problems regarding the commission, you can contact the Consumer Advisory Service.

 The agent demands that I pay a reservation fee on the rental dwelling.
 Do I have to pay?

 There is no such thing as a dwelling reservation fee in Finland.
 Do not pay anything until you have a written tenancy agreement on the dwelling.
 Read more about the rental dwelling fees, such as the rental security deposit, on the InfoFinland page Tenancy agreement.

 The lessor requires that I take home insurance.
 Where can I take out home insurance?
 Can I cancel it later?